 Summary.
 In substitute or bench players, HIIT supplementation immediately after matches or the following day is a practical and likely efficient strategy for the maintenance of a stable HSR load over the weekly cycle.

-If you’re Interested in learning more about HIIT science and application for specific sports, we will have limited enrollment in our online HIIT Course.
-You can get more info about enrolling and receive free access to parts of the course by signing up here:
+If you’re Interested in learning more about HIIT science and application for specific sports, we offer an online HIIT Course.

 - Buchheit M. Applying the acute:chronic workload ratio in elite football: worth the effort?
 Br J Sports Med.
 2017;51(18):1325-7.